-External fire spread - Walls So far as can be determined from visual observation, without the aid of tools or access equipment.
-A mix of: Masonry.
+External fire spread - Walls Based on information provided to MetroSRM by the client, the exposed surface of external walls gives the appearance of: A mix of: Masonry.
 Render applied over insulation.
 External Fire spread - Specified attachments: Balconies and solar panels So far as can be determined from visual observation, without the aid of tools of access equipment.
 It appears that the external wall design incorporates specified attachments.
 External wall risk assessment An external wall risk assessment has been carried out for this building.